MohammedSaLah-Eldeen/supermaker.tech/content/posts/decoded-mlops-in-plain-english.md

 - Brainstorm **Business** *Problems*.

-  In most cases, your client will already have a problem that's why they reached out to you in the first place!
+  In most cases, your client will already have identified a problem, that's why they reached out to you in the first place!

   However, sometimes the client problem might be vague and not well-defined (e.g. Increasing Revenue) in this case you could ask your client the following question:

   **What are the top things that you wish working better and you think they have a direct relation to your end goal?**

-  > In some cases, asking questions to narrow down and to define some real problems is esstantial to to all of the MLOps life cycle.
+  > Always, ask the right questions to clearly define real problems.

 - Brainstorm **AI** *solutions*.